ceaserkx/Configuring-Wazuh-for-Threat-Intelligence/README.md

 - Navigate to **hourglass icon** on the far left.
 - Analyzing the log event, we can see items such as _data.scrip_, which is where the particular attack originated.
 Wazuh will also mention related mitre techniques associated with the event with _rule.mitre.technique_.
   <a href="https://imgur.com/nXbLALM"><img src="https://i.imgur.com/nXbLALM.png" title="source: imgur.com" /></a>
-- Navigate to the particular target endpoint
+- Navigate to the particular target endpoint (blue hyperlink)
 - We can utilize the given dashboards to create a quick analysis of all of the attacks this particular endpoint has undergone.
 Furthermore, if we navigate to **MITRE ATT&CK** tab near the top, we have additional metrics on the overall attack patterns for this endpoint.
   <a href="https://imgur.com/tq2rzHo"><img src="https://i.imgur.com/tq2rzHo.png" title="source: imgur.com" /></a>
 <a href="https://imgur.com/S0KxEkY"><img src="https://i.imgur.com/S0KxEkY.png" title="source: imgur.com" /></a>